shockscript/spec/src/classes.md

 # Classes

-A class is an inheritable user defined type that may be used to create objects.
+A class is an inheritable user-defined type that may be used to create objects.

 ```
 class C1 {